abarrak/abarrak.github.io/_i18n/en/_posts/2022-9-23-reflections-on-iac-with-terraform.md

 ### Terraform v.s.
 Ansible

-Compared to Ansible as an orchestration tool on the infrastructure layer, I find Terraform overall is more expressive and concise to enable building on modules in much elegant and feasible manner, with the excellent readability of HCL and dependency management of plugins.
+Compared to Ansible as an orchestration tool on the infrastructure layer, I find that Terraform overall is more expressive and concise to enable building on modules in much elegant and feasible manner, with the excellent readability of HCL and dependency management of plugins.

 The state is a major difference to consider too.